 5: How long does it take to get Dubai police accident report?

 Depending on the method you use to file a Dubai accident report, it might take between a couple of hours and 1-2 days to get a police report in Dubai.
 In-person reporting at a police or ENOC station is usually the quickest way to file a report.
-Online reports take between 24 to 48 hours to process.
+Car Accident Police Report Online in Dubai take between 24 to 48 hours to process.
+You can then receive the Dubai police accident report download link.

 6: What is the punishment for accidents in Dubai?